kubedb/docs/docs/guides/mariadb/gitops/gitops.md

     secretName: md-configuration
 ```

 Commit the changes and push to your Git repository.
-Your repository is synced with `ArgoCD` and the `MariaDB` CR is updated in your cluster.
+Your repository is synced with `ArgoCD`, the reconfiguration file is created the `MariaDB` CR is updated in your cluster.

 Now, `gitops` operator will detect the configuration changes and create a `Reconfigure` MariaDBOpsRequest to update the `MariaDB` database configuration.
 List the resources created by `gitops` operator in the `demo` namespace.